langflow-ai/langflow/README.md

 ## 📦 Installation
 ### <b>Locally</b>
-You can install LangFlow from pip:
+You can install Langflow from pip:

 ```shell
 pip install langflow